 - Remember, the repair of broken pipes on the customer’s side of the meter is the customer’s responsibility.
 Contact a plumber for repair work.

 CRW is accepting applications for one (1) CRW Board of Commissioners position.
-This appointment will fill a vacancy through June 30, 2017.
-Regular board meetings are generally scheduled the second Tuesday and work sessions the fourth Monday of each month.
-The new commissioner appointment will be considered during the January 12, 2017 Board meeting.
+This appointment term will go through June 30, 2019.
+Regular board meetings are generally scheduled for the second Thursday and work sessions for the fourth Monday of each month.
+Interested Candidates will be interviewed by the CRW Board of Commissioners at the March 8, 2018 Regular Board Meeting.
+Tentatively the new commissioner appointment will be considered during a Special Meeting of the CRW Board meeting on March 19, 2018 prior to the start of the Board Work Session.